 Internationally renowned ceramicist Victor Greenaway is an artist at the height of his creative life, forging new directions with his paintings and ink drawings of Italy.
 Since 2007 Greenaway has lived in Umbria, Italy, returning to Australia each year to work in the Lakes Studio at Nungurner, Victoria.
-Working now in raw clay, on canvas and on paper, with glazes, oils and inks, Greenaway's latest works shown together exemplify the harmony between the media in compiling layers of a complex vision, the richness of culture and character.
+Working now in fine porcelain and black-fired bucchero (an ancient Etruscan technique), in oils on canvas and ink on paper, Greenaway's latest works shown together exemplify the harmony between the media in compiling layers of a complex vision, with a richness of culture and character.

 For me, as an artist, it is the idea that is the principle element; the material is of less consequence.
 Where the fine clays of porcelain and bucchero were once my usual media of choice, I found myself looking at other means to express those ideas.
 With this specific purpose in mind, I set up a painting studio in Umbria Italy in 2007 so that I could concentrate my attention on the 2-dimensional works.
 Living as we do, in a medieval hill top town that rises over Etruscan ruins, with Renaissance overlays, piazzas and palazzi infiltrating throughout, stimulus comes from everywhere.
 This close city dwelling means we are intimately involved in people's lives, customs, traditions and daily routines and this certainly shows in many of the subjects of the paintings.